 We have developed a patient education program that aims to successfully transition adolescents with congenital heart disease to continue specialized cardiac care as adults.
-While targeting patients 15-17 years of age, we have over 340 adolescents in our program, which continues to grow each year.
+While targeting patients 15-17 years of age, over 300 adolescents undergo transition education each year.
 We communicate the importance of life-long cardiac care as well as an understanding of critical lifestyle choices to consider as an adult living with congenital heart disease.
 The program’s true value lies in advancing care for this growing population of more than one million people in the US with congenital heart disease.
 We’re making it possible for these patients to avoid re-entering care in a crisis situation.

 To learn more about our program, you can also email us at ACHD@NationwideChildrens.org.